syncfusion-content/winui-docs/winui/Ribbon/DealingWithRibbon.md

 ## Background

-The background color of tab groups can be changed using `Background` property.When you change the background of a contextual tab group, it reflected in all tab groups inside that group.
+The background color of tab groups can be applied using `Background` property.
+When you change the background of a contextual tab group, it is reflected in all Ribbon tabs inside that group.

 {% tabs %}
 {% highlight xaml %}

    <ribbon:SfRibbon.ContextualTabGroups>
-        <ribbon:RibbonContextualTabGroup x:Name="ImageOptions"
+        <ribbon:RibbonContextualTabGroup x:Name="TableOptions"
                                         Background="LightGray">
           <ribbon:RibbonContextualTabGroup.Tabs>
                 <ribbon:RibbonTab Header="Item Design"/>